-Types of Stakeholders to Include in Product Planning
+Product Planning: Types of Stakeholders to Include

 The folks with titles beginning with a capital “C” or who have a VP or SVP on their business card definitely care about where the product is going, how it aligns with company goals, and the revenue implications of your product plans.
 Depending on the size of your company, they may have a lot of very specific opinions, or may only engage in very general terms.
 Regardless, if they don’t believe in you, you should probably be polishing up your resume.

 Sales & Marketing

 They’re selling what you’re making, so they care a LOT about what’s being built and when.
 They are on the front lines with customers and prospects and see first-hand when your product lacks key functionality that potential clients are demanding to close the deal.
 They know how the product is being received relative to the overall competitive landscape and don’t have a lot of patience for shortcomings that might prevent a sale.

 Operations & Support

 When customers complain, these are the people who hear it first and have to respond.
 They’re experiencing the pain points, dealing with unhappy campers, and will be pushing for less sexy changes that reduce support tickets and quiet the squeaky wheels among the customer base.

 The people actually building your product are stakeholders, too.
 They know how the sausage is made, know where the weak points are in your infrastructure, and probably have some technical debt they’d love you to pay down in some upcoming releases.